syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-types.md

 further.

 >**NOTE** :
-Import the following import to use number Format. import "package:intl/intl.dart";
+Import the following package to use number format in your package.'import "package:intl/intl.dart";'

 ### Decimal places